 Common dosing

-Other forms of Tirzepatide (Hallandale and PQ) use a standard concentration of 10 mg / 1 ml (also reported as 5 mg / 0.5 ml).
+Tirzepatide has different concentrations based on the pharmacy.
+A commonly used concentration is 10 mg/ml.
 For a starting dose of 2.5 mg, this equals 25 units.
 At higher dosing (10 mg weekly and greater) we recommend using a more concentrated medication since the amount injected would be two shots.
-The maximum syringe size is 100 units (1 ml).
+These concentrations range from 15 mg/ml to 20 mg/ml.

 Putting It All Together

 Understanding these terms not only helps in accurately administering your medication but also empowers you to engage more actively in your treatment plan.
 If you ever find yourself confused or unsure about how to measure your dose, do not hesitate to ask your healthcare provider for clarification.
-Remember, managing your medication correctly is a key component of your journey to successful weight loss.